codex-team/hawk.php/README.md

 $logger->pushHandler(new \Hawk\Monolog\Handler($HAWK_TOKEN, \Monolog\Logger::DEBUG));
 ```

 Now you can use logger's functions to process handled exceptions.
+Pass it to context array in 'exception' field.

 ```php
 try {